-The preferred way to apply for admission to NMSU Grants is to complete the online application form.
 Go to the NMSU Apply Online page and select the appropriate link for Entering Freshmen, Transfers, Readmissions, or Non-degree.

-Once all of your official transcripts are received, you be will accepted and receive a letter of congratulations from NMSU Grants.
+Once all of your official transcripts are received, you be will accepted and receive a letter of acceptance from NMSU Grants.
 If you are missing items, you will receive a letter indicating what we need.
 If you have questions, call the Admissions Office at 505.287.6678.
 If you attended a prior college and have a GPA of less than 2.0, you must submit a Letter of Petition, explaining your GPA and requesting admission to NMSU Grants.
 Send the letter attention to Beth Armstead, Vice President for Student Services.
 You may then be admitted on Academic Probation.
 Your Admission letter will include a very important identification number known as your Aggie ID.
-You’ll need this number to create your NMSU account and register for classes.
+You’ll need this number to create your my.NMSU.edu account and register for classes.